landoskape/vrAnalysis/docs/database.md

 To determine which sessions need registration, use this line.
 Note that default behavior is to skip sessions that have already experienced an error in registration.
 You can add kwargs to filter the table even further.
+Also note that the default behavior is to produce a session iterable (a list of vrExperiment objects).
+You can return a dataframe directly by setting the optional argument ``as_iterable=False``.
 ```python
 vrdb.needsRegistration(skipErrors=True)
 ```